mbloch/mapshaper/docs/development/label-tool-design.md

 #### A line the user just opened

 An empty `<tspan>` lays out nothing.
-Pressing Enter therefore produced no position for the caret to move to, and both the caret and the box stayed on the line above: Enter looked like it had done nothing until a non-space character was typed.
+Breaking a line therefore produced no position for the caret to move to, and both the caret and the box stayed on the line above: shift-Enter looked like it had done nothing until a non-space character was typed.
 The placeholder that `getRenderedLines()` puts at the start of every continuation line gives the line something to lay out, which is what the caret then attaches to.